glossd/yetis/README.md

 ```

 ### Liveness Probe
 Checks if the process is alive and ready.
 Yetis relies on this configuration to restart the process.
-Plus if Service is configured, then forward traffic to the Deployment.
+Plus if `proxy.port` is configured, then forward traffic to the deployment.
 For now, the probe only supports tcpSocket.
-It also acts as Readiness and StartUp Probes.
-If you need anything, PRs are welcome.
+Liveness also acts as Readiness and StartUp probes.

 ### Deployment Strategies
 Zero downtime is achieved with `RollingUpdate` strategy and `restart` command.
-Your deployment must start on `$YETIS_PORT` and have a `Service` pointing at it. `restart` command will spawn a new deployment, check if it's [healthy](#liveness-probe),
+Your deployment must start on `$YETIS_PORT` and have a `proxy.port` configured. `restart` command will spawn a new deployment, check if it's [healthy](#liveness-probe),
 then direct traffic to the new instance, and only then will terminate the old instance.
 The new deployment will have the name with an index i.e. frontend-1, frontend-2 and so on.
 If deployment has `Recreate` strategy, Yetis will wait for the termination of the old instance before starting a new one with the same name.
 It's the same as in [Kubernetes](https://medium.com/@muppedaanvesh/rolling-update-recreate-deployment-strategies-in-kubernetes-️-327b59f27202)